 The Natural Resources Wales Wind Energy Programme aims to integrate wind farm development into the sustainable management of the Welsh Government Woodland Estate.

-The Wind Energy Programme works with selected Developers (Option Holders) to deliver approximately 75% of the Welsh Government's onshore wind energy target.
+The Wind Energy Programme works with selected Developers (Option Holders) to deliver a significant contribution to the Welsh Government's onshore wind energy target.

 Wind Energy Projects

 The following section provides updates on the progress of each of the Wind Energy Projects as of June 2018.

 Clocaenog Forest (up to 32 turbines / up to 96MW)

 Developer – Innogy Renewables UK Ltd